codatio/codat-docs/docs/using-the-api/webhooks/overview.md

 If an endpoint is removed or disabled delivery attempts to the endpoint will be disabled as well.

 For example, an attempt that fails three times before eventually succeeding will be delivered roughly 35 minutes and 5 seconds following the first attempt.

-## IP Whitelist
-In case your webhook receiving endpoint is behind a firewall or NAT, you may need to allow traffic from Svix's IP addresses.

-Codat's webhook rules are served from static IP addresses.
-This means that you are able to apply an allowlisting rule to grant network access to these notifications.

-20.77.82.168/32
-51.142.76.22/32